lolo859/vodka-dev/docs/vodka-codebase.md

 ### vodint

 The `vodint` datatype is used to store any integer, both positives and negatives numbers, without any decimal part.
 The number can be any size.
+A `vodint` variable can be non-declared by using the keyword `null`.

 Code example:
 ```